 The Village reports the Waterworks and Sewerage Fund as a major proprietary fund.
 The Waterworks and Sewerage Fund accounts for all of the operations of the municipal water and sewer system.
 The Village owns and operates its own water and sewer facilities.
-Currently the Capital Replacement Fund is transferring money into the Waterworks and Sewerage Fund to balance the budget.
 There is a water and sewer rate ordinance in place that increases the rates by 3.0 percent a year for the life of the 2012 bond series.
 The rates are financing the operations of the utility system, including labor costs, supplies, maintenance, and debt payments.
 However, the rates are not recouping the depreciation on the water and sewer system.
-Prior to accounting for depreciation expense, the Waterworks and Sewerage Fund shows an operating income of \$761,873.
+Prior to accounting for depreciation expense, the Waterworks and Sewerage Fund shows an operating income of \$717,267.

 The Village budgets the fund at a breakeven on a cash basis.
 Periodically, there will be an annual deficit.
-The current year deficit is due to higher expenses that occurred in the current fiscal year and slightly less revenue.
-The surplus in the Waterworks and Sewerage Fund during the current fiscal year was \$1,911, while the previous fiscal year reported a deficit of \$165,510.
-Unrestricted net position in the Waterworks and Sewerage Fund was a surplus of \$587,169 at April 30, 2018.
+The current year deficit is due to a billing adjustment made to match our ordinance, and it resulted in a credit.
+The deficit in the Waterworks and Sewerage Fund during the current fiscal year was \$123,566, while the previous fiscal year reported a surplus of \$1,911.
+Unrestricted net position in the Waterworks and Sewerage Fund was a surplus of \$680,887 at April 30, 2019.